What is Refrigerated Trucking?

 - Procedures for unloading: Similar to the process of loading, products also have to be speedily unloaded and in an efficient manner.
 Reefer units are frequently run during the process of loading and unloading, however, this is dependent on the rules and preferences of the shipper or receiver.

 Q: Can LTL shipping be done on refrigerated trucking?

 A: Yes!
-Temperature controlled LTL is niche offering.
-Many claim to do it, however, there are only a select few that actually handle the products.
+Temperature controlled LTL is a niche offering.
+Many claims to do it, however, there are only a select few that actually handle the products.
 Be sure to ask the provider if they are actually handling the product and if the loading docks are temperature controlled.
 Maintaining the cold chain is imperative.
 Also, confirm the provider can maintain your specific temperature requirement.

 Q: Can I transport products that aren’t temperature sensitive via refrigerated trucking?